EARGO, INC. INVESTIGATION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP is investigating potential securities fraud claims on behalf of the shareholders of Eargo, Inc.

 NEW YORK, Sept.
-23, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP is investigating potential securities fraud claims on behalf of shareholders of Eargo, Inc. (EAR, Financial) (“Eargo” or The “Company”).
+24, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP is investigating potential securities fraud claims on behalf of shareholders of Eargo, Inc. (NASDAQ: EAR) ("Eargo" or The "Company").
 The investigation results from inaccurate statements Eargo may have made regarding its business operations and prospects.

 If you purchased Eargo shares and suffered losses, please call Gregory Stone at (800) 575-0735 or (212) 545-4774, or email to [email protected].